 Causal Link Borne Out in Multiple Studies

-A 2011 review of the research published on the health outcomes of long-term exposure to low-intensity microwave radiation (such as that to which you may be exposed by nearby towers) noted demonstrable carcinogenic effects.
+A 2011 review of the research published on the health outcomes of long-term exposure to low-intensity Microwave radiation is a form of electromagnetic radiation with wavelengths ranging from one meter to one millimeter; with frequencies between 300 MHz (0.3 GHz) and 300 GHz.
+This type of...
+More (such as that to which you may be exposed by nearby towers) noted demonstrable carcinogenic effects.
 These typically manifested after extended exposure of 10 years or more.

 Notably, these low levels of MW radiation in the study are well within the ICNIRP (the International Commission for Non-Ionizing Radiation Protection, of the World Health Organization) safety standards.